leavesnight/VIEO_SLAM/README.md

 ## Pangolin+Sophus
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin. **Tested with commit id 86eb4975fc4f.**

-We use [Sophus](https://github.com/strasdat/Sophus) for more compact translation and rotation operation. **Tested with commit id 780cd0fce405.**
+We use [Sophus](https://github.com/strasdat/Sophus) for more compact translation and rotation operation. **Tested with commit id 780cd0fce405(old code with Eigen 3.3.7).**

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
 Tested with OpenCV 4.5/3.2.0**.